huandu/nocycle.js/README.md

 		* a.js
 		  b.js
 		  a.js

+*Caveat*: `nocycle` uses "black magic" to hack node.js' module loading process.
+It may be broken at anytime if node changes its implementation.
+Anyway, even if it's changed, there must be another black magic to implement it.
+I'll find out the way at that time.

 This module is licensed under the MIT license that can be found in the LICENSE file.